 People are genetically predisposed to certain diseases.
 But genetic predisposition does not mean genetic expression.
 If you do good things for yourself, you won’t likely get the disease.

 Yes, we do see that more smokers have periodontal disease than non-smokers by a wide margin.
 A recent study shows that the most periodontally-damaging bacteria flourish in the mouth of a smoker.

 As you have read, it isn’t just one factor at all that causes periodontal disease and therefore the best treatment for the disease addresses all of the above factors.

 There are also times when a laboratory study of your bacteria is necessary because periodontal disease can be caused by one or a combination of 11 different types of bacteria.
 Identification of the bacteria gives you a chance to have the right antibiotic to kill that bacteria.
-We don’t usually need or use antibiotics, but if the disease remains uncontrolled after treatment, then that laboratory study in invaluable.

 With the right combination of diagnosis, coaching, professional instrumentation, and diet, you too can save your teeth.
 The earlier you do it, the better the opportunity.